PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 Wall Diving at La Parguera

 We wanted to go during slow season, but we lucked onto a day when they had 2 other experienced divers already booked.
-We ended up on the boat with our Captain, Don Jose (who stayed on the boat the whole time), fellow divers Brian and Juan (visiting while on leave from the Army), dive Master in training Carlos and Dive Master Victor (who was also the photographer in the group).
+We ended up on the boat with our Captain, (who stayed on the boat the whole time), fellow divers Brian and Juan (visiting while on leave from the Army), and our Dive Master Victor (who was also the photographer in the group).

 We met early (7am) at the dock (located in the La Parguera marina area).
 After the usual paperwork, they had us take all our stuff out of our bags and put it into basket (1 per person) that they supplied.
 This is a great idea since it made getting geared up on the boat easier.